'Heck Of A Fire Fight': Crews Face Multiple Challenges In Caldor Fire Area That's Burning To Burn

 EL DORADO COUNTY (CBS13) – The Caldor Fire is just the latest in a series of fires in the area.
 It’s actually long been identified as an area vulnerable to a large fire with mounting forest fuels — considering it hasn’t burned in nearly a decade.

 Then, add a growing population with more homes being built, and it’s inevitably a fire risk.
-Now, on day three, persistent flames and thick smoke are making it a daunting task for crews.READ MORE: Hotels Booked Solid By Caldor Fire Evacuees
+Now, on day three, persistent flames and thick smoke are making it a daunting task for crews.READ MORE: UPDATES: Caldor Fire Grows To More Than 53K Acres; Kyburz Now Under Evacuation Orders

 “We know this fire has done things that nobody could’ve predicted but that’s how firefighting has been in the state so far this year,” said Jeff Marsolais, US Forest Service Supervisor.

 Firefighters are up against challenging conditions on the ground.
 Experts say the American River Canyon is ripe for big fires because the flames move uphill quickly on steep slopes.
-That rough terrain makes air resources critical but even that has had its challenges with smoke from the nearby Dixie Fire.READ MORE: Caldor Fire Evacuees Hope Their Homes Are Still Standing
+That rough terrain makes air resources critical but even that has had its challenges with smoke from the nearby Dixie Fire.READ MORE: Dixie Fire Grows To More Than 635K Acres; Nearly 650 Homes Destroyed

 “It has to be safe for our pilots to be able to fly and to get in there.
 But when that air is clear and we can take those targets of opportunities, trust me, we are doing that,” said Cal Fire Battalion Chief Dusty Martin.